bbc/rd-taster-pilot-documentation/overview/deployment.md

 The deployment of your application is dependent on how it is [hosted](hosting)

-If the pilot is [third party hosted](hosting.md#third-party-hosted) then you're on your own.
+If the pilot is [third party hosted](hosting.md#third-party-hosted) then are responsible for its deployment.

-If your pilot is [Taster hosted](hosting.md#taster-hosted) then read on...
+If your pilot is [Taster hosted](hosting.md#taster-hosted) then a deployment plan must be agreed with the Taster team - our technical staff will work with you to deploy your application into our hosting environment